 “It was a difficult choice because once the network is going, it’s locked in, and we’re stuck with it.
 I wanted to pick something that would make prices similar to existing currencies, but without knowing the future, that’s very hard.
 I ended up choosing something in the middle.”

-The whole point Satoshi talking about is that if Bitcoin remains a small niche and used by a minor fraction of people, it will have a lower value per unit than the currencies currently exists.
+The whole point Satoshi talking about is that if Bitcoin remains a small niche and used by a minor fraction of people, it will have a lower value per unit than the currencies that currently exists.
 But if we imagine it used as part of global commerce, then there will be only 21 million tokens for the entire world.
 It makes BTC much more valuable per unit.